Masterful WebEx presentations – Part 2

 The majority of interactive tools live in the annotation toolbar.
 Just before you begin, make sure it is enabled otherwise you will find yourself panicking.
 And remember to turn off whatever tools you won’t be using to avoid confusion.
 Feeling more advanced?
 Turn tools on or off as you are calling on the audience to use them.
 You never know when a rogue participant will try and graffiti your elegant slide deck with the highlighter tool!
 Simply put: engage them with what you choose and eliminate the rest.

-4. Consider using a producer
+4. Consider having a producer

 If you are conducting a virtual conference for 50 or more people, for goodness sake, get a producer.
 And here’s why: your presentation is an hour (wait, what? it’s more?
 We’ll talk another time…).
 Add together 5 minutes for late attendees + 40 minutes for presenting content and audience interaction + 10 minutes ‘housekeeping’ (introductions and tools instruction) + 5 minutes to wrap up.
 That’s your hour.
 And how much have you apportioned for technical problems? - Well maybe now you see the problem…